Len Munsil: Personal background

 Len and his wife Tracy have eight adult children and reside in Scottsdale.
-Dr. Tracy Munsil earned her master's degree and her Ph.D. in Political Science from Arizona State University, where she taught full-time in the School of Politics and Global Studies.
-Dr. Munsil is now an Associate Professor of Political Science and Chair of the General Education Department at Arizona Christian University, and also chaired the Liberal Arts task force.
+Tracy Munsil earned her master's degree and her Ph.D. in Political Science from Arizona State University, where she taught full-time in the School of Politics and Global Studies.
+Munsil is now an Associate Professor of Political Science and Chair of the General Education Department at Arizona Christian University, and also chaired the Liberal Arts task force.
 In 2015 she was appointed by Arizona Gov. Doug Ducey and confirmed by the Arizona Senate for a four-year term on the Arizona Commission on Appellate Court Appointments.
 Like her husband, she is a former Outstanding Journalism Graduate at ASU, and Editor of the State Press.
 She home educated for 14 years.

 On his father's side Munsil is descended from five signers of The Mayflower Compact and about a dozen men who fought in the American Revolution.